Survey on Near-Space Information Networks: Channel Modeling, Transmission, and Networking Perspectives: Networking of NSINs

-The deployment of NSIN is task-driven, and therefore, NSIN should be deployed to satisfy the QoS and QoE requirements of tasks.
-It is essential to formulate the NSIN deployment problem as an optimization problem.
-However, this type of optimization problem is hard to formulate due to the multi-layered and heterogeneous network structure as well as some restrictions on the flight airspace and the platform itself.
-Therefore, great efforts should be spent in the processes of modeling of problem constraints with consideration of network characteristics, and novel approaches are desired to be designed to solve this type of problem effectively.
-In this section, we discuss the existing works on QoS- and QoE-driven NSIN deployment in detail, which may shed light on the comprehensive modeling of NSIN deployment problems.
-Handoff has a significant impact on the service performance of NSIN, especially for users located near the boundaries of NSIN footprints.
-We explore the primary reasons for handoff among NSIN-covered users, summarize the impact of handoff frequency, and survey recent advancements in addressing handoff issues.
-We discuss the network management of NSIN from the perspectives of network topology management and integrated network management.
-Specifically, we provide detailed explanations of the procedures involved in network self-organization mechanisms for topology management, and we provide an overview of network architectures for integrated network management based on SDN and NFV.
-Based on our research on NSIN deployment, handoff management, and network management, we can conclude that situational information, which includes security situations and network situations, is crucial for designing effective networking approaches.
-Yet, the research on situation-assisted NSIN networking is still in its initial stage, and the accurate perception of situations in NSIN is challenging.
-For instance, there are a large number of small threat targets without obvious features, which makes it difficult to detect them in time and accurately.
-Owing to its stereoscopic, multi-layered, and heterogeneous characteristics, it is highly challenging to estimate the link budget and network capacity of NSIN.
-Nevertheless, potential improvements in network resource utilization and energy efficiency make it worthwhile to pay more attention to situation-assisted NSIN networking.
+{\textbf{Summary:}} In this section, we discuss the existing works on QoS- and QoE-driven NSIN deployment in detail, which may shed light on the comprehensive modeling of NSIN deployment problems.
+Handoff has a significant impact on the service performance of NSINs, especially for users located near the boundaries of NSIN footprints.
+We explore the primary reasons for handoff among NSIN-covered users, summarize the impact of handoff frequency, and survey recent advances in addressing handoff issues.
+We discuss the network management issue of NSINs from the perspectives of network topology management and integrated network management.
+Specifically, we provide detailed explanations of the procedures involved in network self-organization mechanisms for topology management, and we provide an overview of network architectures for integrated network management based on SDN and NFV {techniques}.